All about the working holiday in the Netherlands!

 We’ve been recommending Globe WHV since 2005 (medical expenses, hospitalization, repatriation…).

-A valid passport for the entire duration of your working holiday
+Passport valid for the duration of your stay.

 Must cover initial period of stay